pent0/symbian-clang/README.md

 Symbian Toolchain includes the lastest compiler and techniques that help you in Symbian C++ development.
 Including in this are:
 - Clang (8.0.0) with support for Symbian target ELF (arm-nokia-symbian-eabi)
+- LLVM (8.0.0) with support for Symbian target.
 - CMake modules that help you easily add and make your executable, make an SIS package.

+## Support:
+- Only EKA2 are supported at the moment.
+Not all macros are defined yet (mostly Symbian libstdcxx macros), so you may get compile error while compile with standard c++ header.

 ## Requirements:
 - SDK installed.
 On Linux, install it using Wine.
 Only the native Symbian link libraries